98arun/twitter-home/README.md

+# Twitter Home Page (clone)
 This is Twitter's home page, which was created with HTML, CSS, and some basic JavaScript.
 # Demo link:-(https://98arun.github.io/twitter-home/)

-#Overview:- The page is divided into two sections.
+Overview:- The page is divided into two sections.

 - The first one is the header section.
 - the second one is the main section.